Appliance pickups,

 - Trash compactors

-- Treadmills, ellipticals, and other exercise equipment (often quoted with appliances when it is the same job)
+- Treadmills, ellipticals, and exercise equipment — often quoted with appliances on the same job

-- Light commercial appliances (small restaurants, salons, light commercial breakrooms)
+- Light commercial appliances — small restaurants, salons, breakrooms

 The only appliance categories we cannot take are units that contain mercury (some vintage thermostats), units with leaking visible refrigerant, and full-size commercial walk-in freezers.
 For anything in those categories, call 315-509-3762 and we will point you to the right specialty hauler.